ballerina-platform/ballerina-distribution/examples/aggregation/aggregation.md

 # Aggregation

-The `group by` clause in the query expression can be used to group the elements in a collection.
+The `group by` clause in the query expression can group the elements in a collection.
 Grouping happens based on the grouping keys provided in `group by` clause.
-Non grouping keys becomes aggregated variables that can be used as a list or an argument to a rest parameter of a langlib function.
+For each group, grouping keys are unique.
+All other variables other than grouping keys are called non-grouping keys.
+For each group, non-grouping keys become sequence variables.
+Those variables can be used as a list or an argument to a rest parameter of a langlib function.

-The `collect` clause is used to collect the collection into one group.
-All the variables becoes aggregated variables and those variables can be used as a list or an argument to a rest parameter of a langlib function same as in `group by`.
+The `collect` clause collects the collection into one group.
+All the variables become aggregated variables and those variables can be used as a list or an argument to a rest parameter of a langlib function same as in `group by`.

 ::: code aggregation.bal :::